YYChen01988/Doggiexpress/README.md

 Display a list of breeds, user can select any breed to see 10 random pictures of the dogs with a top picture and breed name with it.

 ## 1. Core
 This can be accessed by all modules.
-Inludes utils and abstractions.
+Includes utils and abstractions.

 ## 2. app
 With main application and injections and access to all modules.